 Transfer Student Credit Evaluation for all degrees in Music

-Prospective students considering transfer to TCNJ should be aware that every course that a student wishes to be accepted for transfer credit must be evaluated for transfer credit.
-All non-music courses must be evaluated by the TCNJ Office of Records and Registration, usually before Transfer Orientation.
+Prospective students considering transferring to TCNJ should know that every course must be evaluated for transfer credit.
+All non-music courses must be evaluated by TCNJ Office of Records and Registration, usually before Transfer Orientation.
 Music courses must be evaluated by the Music Faculty.
-This process begins at the audition for admission and continues through Orientation and the first semester of matriculation.
+Evaluation begins at the audition for admission and continues through Orientation and the first semester of matriculation.
 Students are strongly advised to begin this process as early as possible.
 Failure to initiate the evaluation process will most likely result in adding to the number of semesters required to complete the degree.

-Preparing for your audition
+Preparing for the audition

-1.)
-Syllabi from the courses that they have taken
+- Syllabi from courses taken

-- The length of previous lessons.
+- The length of previous lessons

-- The grades earned for previous lessons.
+- The credits and grades earned for previous lessons